-There are two openings for Courant Instructor positions in Modeling and Simulation starting in the Fall of 2019, each for up to three years.
-Postdoctoral candidates with appropriate background should apply via mathjobs at this link.
+There are two openings for Courant Instructor positions in Modeling and Simulation starting in the Fall of 2021, each for up to three years.
+Postdoctoral candidates with appropriate background should apply via mathjobs in the Fall of 2020.
 Please note that applicants must be a citizen, national or permanent resident of the United States or its territories and possessions.

 The Courant Institute is a center for advanced training and research in the mathematical sciences.
 This year up to two Courant Institute Instructorships (CI) in the Department of Mathematics will be awarded to postdoctoral scientists working in the area of Modeling and Simulation.
 These positions are co-funded by the National Science Foundation as part of a Research and Training Group (RTG) in Modeling and Simulation, which is managed by Profs.
 Aleksandar Donev, Miranda Cerfon-Holmes, Leif Ristroph, Charles Peskin, and Esteban Tabak.
 Candidates should contact the PI(s) to express interest and discuss research projects.
 Other questions about the RTG-CI position should be directed to Aleksandar Donev or Miranda Holmes-Cerfon.

 - Attend, present in and engage in discussions during the informal RTG-related lunch time seminar together with other RTG graduate students and postdocs.

 - Supervise one or two projects in a graduate-level class on modeling and simulation offered biennially, in addition to their one course teaching.

 - Act as a coordinator of an RTG-funded undergraduate research program every other summer, along with a graduate student and faculty mentors.

 - Get involved as a presenter, instructor or mentor in outreach activities, such as Courant's cSplash day for middle and high school students.